I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_setpriority.md

 `NumAllocations`

 [in] The number of allocations in the <b>HandleList</b> array.
 If the user-mode display driver sets the handle in the <b>hResource</b> member to a non-<b>NULL</b> value, it must set <b>NumAllocations</b> to zero.

+`HandleList`

+[in] An array of D3DKMT_HANDLE data types that represent kernel-mode handles to the allocations.
+The Microsoft Direct3D runtime's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_allocatecb.md">pfnAllocateCb</a> function returns these handles.
+Therefore, the user-mode display driver uses these handles to set priority for the allocations.

+If the user-mode display driver sets the handle in the <b>hResource</b> member to a non-<b>NULL</b> value, it must set <b>HandleList</b> to <b>NULL</b>.

 `pPriorities`